Girls Summer Math Camp 2024

 Professor Bogdan Ion: Algebra

 This course will concern the Stern-Brocot tree and its applications.The Stern-Brocot tree is a discrete structure with an abundance of remarkable properties.
-For example, it can be used to express of any positive fraction as a continued fraction.
+For example, it can be used to express any positive fraction as a continued fraction.
 One important and visually appealing incarnation of this structure is a family of circles tangent to a line at rational points (the Ford circles).
 We will explore the properties of these structures and make connections with other phenomena such as Diophantine approximation (approximation of real numbers by rational numbers), frieze patterns, Pythagorean triples, quadratic forms, etc.

 Professor Marta Lewicka: Analysis